Fly fishing in Franklin North Carolina

 The Nantahala River is a gorgeous trout stream!
 It flows south to north and is an hour or so away, depending on which section is fished.
 The portion above Nantahala Lake is a small, technical stream.
 There is not a lot of public access.
 The best spot is Standing Indian Campground off of highway 64.
 This section is not stocked and the fish are all native.

 Below the dam, the Nantahala flows for several miles at a modest pace.
-The river is hatchery supported at this point.
+The river is hatchery supported at this point, up to where White Oak Creek empties in.
+Old River Roas meets Wayah Rd there.
+From there to the pumping station is delayed harvest.
 At the power station, water from the lake is added in from a long pipe.
-At this point, it becomes Delayed Harvest fishing.
+At this point, it reverts back to hatchery supported fishing.
 This is an unusual set-up for a tailwater fishery, where the water comes right through the dam.
 This portion of the river can go from docile to extreme white water quickly.
 Anglers wading need to be careful.
 A couple of outfitters have permits to run float trips.

 Despite being remote, the Nantahala gets a lot of visitors, both anglers and recreational users.
 It is VERY busy in the summer and on weekends!
 The river is also very accessible from River Road and Wayah Rd, both of which parallel the river for miles with a lot of pull off for parking.
 The scenery is spectacular and the fishing very good.